-The City of Rochester is seeking proposals for consulting services to identify multi-modal circulation, access and parking improvements along with recommendations for land use development, streetscape enhancements, and community branding, as well as strategies to promote housing opportunities in the area immediately east of Rochester’s Center City, which is home to both the Neighborhood of the Arts and the Rochester Public Market.
+The purpose of the East Main Arts and Market District Plan was to identify multi-modal circulation, access and parking improvements along with recommendations for land use development, streetscape enhancements, and community branding, as well as strategies to promote housing opportunities in the area immediately east of Rochester’s Center City, which is home to both the Neighborhood of the Arts and the Rochester Public Market.

 Building upon recently-completed street improvements on University Avenue and Union Street, and in anticipation of upcoming projects including the Inner Loop East Transformation, Public Market Master Plan Implementation, enhancement of the Main/Goodman intersection, multi-family housing developments, and planned street resurfacings, this project will create a plan for improvements to the neighborhood that enhances multi-modal circulation, connects regional destinations, strengthens the commercial presence on Main Street, expands housing opportunities, improves accessibility for residents, businesses, and visitors, and ameliorates parking issues.
 The plan also consider branding strategies with a goal of giving the neighborhood a recognizable identity for both residents and visitors.
 Such strategies may build upon existing brands in the Neighborhood of the Arts and/or Public Market Village District or may develop a new brand/identity for the area.